Andrewogg92/it-service-automation/knowledge_base_auditor/readme.md

 ## Execution logs

-The system logs every decision the auditor makes, including the reasoning behind each halt.
+Every decision the auditor makes gets logged with the reasoning behind it.

 ![Execution Logs](assets/execution_logs.png)